-- Look for the posters on or near the bins which say what should be placed in each. - Brown Bins for food waste, heavily soiled food packaging/containers (plastic & paper) - General Bins all other waste except for hazardous/electrical/clinical/Sanitary& Nappy disposal - There are no food waste bins in labs as food should not be consumed in these areas.
+- Look for the posters on or near the bins which say what should be placed in each. - Brown Bins for food waste, heavily soiled food packaging/containers (plastic & paper) - General Bins all other waste except for hazardous/electrical/clinical/Sanitary Nappy disposal - There are no food waste bins in labs as food should not be consumed in these areas.

 Downing Site Bullard Batteries There is a collection point in the Reception area.
-Lithium and lead acid batteries are accepted but must be clearly labelled, and kept separate.
-There are collection points at the Bullard - see Emma Chapman or bullardfac@esc.cam.ac.uk.
-Lithium and lead acid batteries are accepted but must be clearly labelled, and kept separate.
-Envelopes There is a collection point in the Reception area where large envelopes are stored for re-use.
-Emma Chapman collects envelopes larger than A5.
-There is a box of these in the Post Room.
+Lithium and lead acid batteries are accepted but must be clearly labelled and kept separate.
+There are collection points at the Bullard sit at the Wolfson near the kitchen and in the House near the front door Lithium and lead acid batteries are accepted but must be clearly labelled and kept separate.
+Contact bullardfac@esc.cam.ac.uk Envelopes There is a collection point in the Reception area where large envelopes are stored for re-use.
 Printer and photocopier ink cartridges.
-Mobile phones (Downing Site) Inkjet cartridges (not Epson or compatibles), mobile and SMART phones, MP3 players and e-readers.
-Please ask Sylvia, or put these in the cardboard box in the corridor just past reception.
-Please seal any leaky cartridges in a plastic bag.
-Waste toner cartridges are being collected again!
-Please put empty cartridges into the packaging the new cartridge came from, and put the used one into the marked box adjacent to the printer, or contact bullardfac@esc.cam.ac.uk Computers and other IT equipment Please contact the Computer office.
-Contact bullardfac@esc.cam.ac.uk for all redundant computers and other IT equipment.
-Compact fluorescent tubes and bulbs Please contact Charlie Aldous.
+Contact itsupport@esc.cam.ac.uk Contact itsupport@esc.cam.ac.uk Computers and other IT equipment Contact itsupport@esc.cam.ac.uk Contact itsupport@esc.cam.ac.uk Compact fluorescent tubes and bulbs Please contact Charlie Aldous.
 Please contact bullardfac@esc.cam.ac.uk Electronic and electrical waste (not computers) Please contact Chris Parish.
 Please contact bullardfac@esc.cam.ac.uk